College of Osteopathic Medicine

 Central Valley Residency Programs

-California’s Central Valley has a number of residency positions available in local hospitals, clinics and health care facilities and it continues to grow each year as demand for physicians increases.
+California’s Central Valley has hundreds of residency positions available in hospitals, clinics, and health care facilities and it continues to grow each year as demand for physicians increases.

 Read More

-CHSU is dedicated to working with existing facilities and new clinical settings to start or increase the number of graduate medical education (GME) residency positions in the Central Valley.
+CHSU is dedicated to working with existing facilities and new clinical settings to help create or expand Graduate Medical Education (GME) residency positions in the Central Valley.

 Read More